ghar1821/ParetoBench/README.md

 # ParetoBench
 A framework for benchmarking clustering algorithms, using Pareto fronts to capture tradeoffs in clustering performance as quantified through complementary use of several supervised clustering performance metrics.

-This code is related to the following manuscript, which has recently been accepted to Bioinformatics journal.
+This repository is related to the following manuscript, which has recently been accepted to Bioinformatics journal.
 DOI will be updated once manuscript is made available by the journal.

 > Givanna H. Putri, Irena Koprinska, Thomas M. Ashhurst, Nicholas J.C.
 King, Mark N. Read.
 Using single-cell cytometry to illustrate integrated multi-perspective evaluation of clustering algorithms using Pareto fronts.